2012 Toyota Camry Hybrid Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 The 2012 Toyota Camry Hybrid's green technology ups the ante for an already-competent sedan.
-The four-cylinder engine works with an electric motor to provide a smooth transition of power, and many reviewers say the ride is comparable to many gas-only midsize cars.
+The four-cylinder engine works with an electric motor to provide a smooth transition of power, and most reviewers say the ride is comparable to many gas-only midsize cars.

 - "Powertrain integration is honestly among the best of any hybrid vehicle out there." -- Motor Trend